Payoff-Free Coordination Reveals Hidden Quantum Correlation Structure: Results

 In contrast, the quantum strategy (right panels) exhibits a distinct collision-suppressing geometry.
 High probability mass is concentrated in off-diagonal configurations where exactly one agent assumes the Leader role ($a=1$).
 This structure demonstrates how the $W$ state's spontaneous symmetry breaking allows agents to coordinate on unequal roles without pre-assigned indices.
-Crucially, the quantum map shows a "hole" at the $(1,1)$ coordinate compared to the classical case, demonstrating (within the specified model and baseline family) that entanglement-mediated sampling can coordinate roles while suppressing collisions on the Primary action. \FloatBarrier
+The quantum map shows a ``hole'' at the $(1,1)$ coordinate compared to the classical case, demonstrating that entanglement-mediated sampling can coordinate roles while suppressing collisions on the Leader action, below the level attainable by any anonymous classical common-cause strategy. \FloatBarrier